 The major financial risks faced by the Group are interest risk, credit risk and liquidity risk.
-Management of the Group meets regularly to analyse and formulate measures to manage the Group's exposure to these risks, the financial risk management risk management objectives and policies are set out in the note 24 to the consolidated financial statement.
+Management of the Group meets regularly to analyse and formulate measures to manage the Group's exposure to these risks, the financial risk management policies are set out in note 24 to the consolidated financial statement.